DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 Each controller within an Extbase extension consists of actions, which should only do a single task each.
-By providing fine grained actions for single tasks, the Integrator is able to configure installation specific plugins, with new combination of existing controllers and actions.
+By providing fine grained actions for single tasks, the Integrator is able to configure installation specific plugins, with new combinations of existing controllers and actions.

 A contrary example was developed by myself and our team during my training.
 There we created a single controller with nearly 10 actions, all doing the same.
 The reason for those actions was to provide 10 different template variants.
 Today one could use ten custom plugins.
-Or even better use a setting like the ``layout`` field within content element, together with an ``f:render`` call within Fluid to switch the rendering.
+Or even better use a setting like the ``layout`` field within the content element, together with an ``f:render`` call within Fluid to switch the rendering.
 But this will not be covered here.
 Just make sure, actions and controllers are written in a clean, reusable way.